Changhao029/DecarbonisingWastewaterTreatment/README.md

 `curl -X POST 127.0.0.1:50003/fakedata/`

 Then you can open the html page in the static directory with any browser.

+### 5. Unit testing
+In the project root directory, run this command to entre the virtual environment:

+` source ./venv/bin/activate`

+Next, run this command to run the unit testing case:

+`python3 manage.py test`

 ## Future Features to improve this project <a name=futurefeature></a>
 1. Noticed with the rainfall graph, if user select a date period to show e.g.,